Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Existing Research

-\paragraph{\textbf{LLMs and Legal and Normative Reasoning}} Various studies have tested LLMs' capacities for legal and moral reasoning.
-These have included studies examining the psychological structure and values implicit in LLMs' moral and political judgments, and how these can be aligned~\cite{Tennant2025,Almeida2024}.
-Other work has specifically addressed LLMs' capacities to analyse and resolve legal questions, including both their accuracy~\cite{Posner2025} and stability~\cite{Blair-Stanek2026}.
-Others have examined LLMs' competence in specific forms of legal reasoning, including statutory ~\cite{Blair-Stanek2023} and constitutional interpretation~\cite{Coan2025}, syllogistic~\cite{Zhang2025} and purposive reasoning~\cite{Nunes2025}.
+Various studies have tested the capacity of LLMs for legal and moral reasoning.
+These have included studies examining the psychological structure~\citep{Almeida2024} and values~\citep{Jiao2025} implicit in LLMs' moral and political judgments, and how these can be aligned~\citep{Tennant2025}.
+Other work has specifically addressed LLMs' capacities to analyse and resolve legal questions~\citep{Guha2023}, examining both their accuracy~\citep{Posner2025} and stability~\citep{Blair-Stanek2026}.
+Studies have also examined LLMs' competence in specific forms of legal reasoning, including statutory identification~\citep{Surani2025} and interpretation~\citep{Blair-Stanek2023}, constitutional interpretation~\citep{Coan2025}, syllogistic reasoning~\citep{Zhang2025} and purposive reasoning~\citep{Nunes2025}.
+Work on LLMs as legal judgment predictors is also relevant here~\citep{Wei2025}.
+More generally, legal-theoretical work on AIs as legal decision-makers has clarified the normative expectations of judges, and helped clarify whether and under what circumstances we should consider LLMs as permissible tools for legal decision-making~\citep{Volokh2019,Tasioulas2023}.